rocky-jaiswal/my_blogs/source/2019-09-30-node-worker-threads.html.markdown

 date: 30/09/2019
 ---

 [Recently](https://github.com/nodejs/node/blob/master/doc/changelogs/CHANGELOG_V12.md#12.11.0) Node.js released v12.11.0 which has stablized support for "worker threads".
-As a programmer interested in concurrency and performance, I was intrigued and had a few questions I wanted to look into -
+As a programmer interested in concurrency and performance, I was intrigued and had a few questions that I wanted to look into -

 - Will Node threads work all my multiple CPU cores?
 - How can the threads communicate with each other?